-The Energy Source represents the power supply on each node.
-A node can have one or more energy sources, and each energy source can be connected to multiple device energy models.
+An energy source represents a power supply.
+In ns-3, nodes can have one or more energy sources.
+Likewise, energy sources can be connected to multiple energy consuption models (Device energy models).
 Connecting an energy source to a device energy model implies that the corresponding device draws power from the source.
-The basic functionality of the Energy Source is to provide energy for devices on the node.
-When energy is completely drained from the Energy Source, it notifies the devices on node such that each device can react to this event.
-Further, each node can access the Energy Source Objects for information such as remaining energy or energy fraction (battery level).
+When energy is completely drained from the energy source, it notifies to the device energy models on the node such that each device energy model can react to this event.
+Further, each node can access the energy source objects for information such as remaining capacity, voltage or state of charge (SoC).
 This enables the implementation of energy aware protocols in ns-3.

-In order to model a wide range of power supplies such as batteries, the Energy Source must be able to capture characteristics of these supplies.
+In order to model a wide range of power supplies such as batteries, the energy source must be able to capture characteristics of these supplies.
 There are 2 important characteristics or effects related to practical batteries:

-Rate Capacity Effect Decrease of battery lifetime when the current draw is higher than the rated value of the battery.

-Recovery Effect Increase of battery lifetime when the battery is alternating between discharge and idle states.
+- Rate Capacity Effect.
+Decrease of battery lifetime when the current draw is higher than the rated value of the battery. - Recovery Effect.
+Increase of battery lifetime when the battery is alternating between discharge and idle states.